AvironSoftware/DeepEvalSharpSite/docs/datasets.md

 - Use C# 9 **record types** or **DTO classes** with properties matching your file schema.
 - If your data type already _is_ `EvaluatorTestData`, prefer `FromData(chatClient, data)` to skip mapping.

-With these loaders, you can seamlessly plug in any data source—JSON, CSV, or in-memory collections—into DeepEvalSharp’s evaluation engine.
+With these loaders, you can seamlessly plug in any data source—JSON, CSV, or in-memory collections—into EvalSharp’s evaluation engine.